duckdb/duckdb-web/docs/guides/import/s3_export.md

 LOAD httpfs;
 ```

 After loading the `httpfs` extension, set up the credentials to write data.
-Note that the `region` param should match the region of the bucket you want to access.
+Note that the `region` parameter should match the region of the bucket you want to access.

 ```sql
 CREATE SECRET (